zettajs/zettajs.github.io/projects/_posts/2014-10-01-Share-A-Project.md

 > This will render as a tip!
 ```

 In general, having more than one consecutive tip means that the information the tip is modifying should be modified.
-Try to write your recipe so that there is no more than one tip per paragraph or piece of preceeding information.
+Try to write your project so that there is no more than one tip per paragraph or piece of preceeding information.

 ## Code

-All `code` used in recipes is written just like on github, with matched pairs of a single ` (backtick) for inline code, and four spaces at the beignning of a line or ``` (3+ backticks) for code fences.
+All `code` used in projects is written just like on github, with matched pairs of a single ` (backtick) for inline code, and four spaces at the beignning of a line or ``` (3+ backticks) for code fences.
 Code fences with language definitions will be highlighted using [highlight.js](https://highlightjs.org/) and the **monokai_sublime** theme.
 Here's an example:

 `````markdown
 This is an example of using `inline code` in markdown.